gloria-gloglo23333/msc_cc_adv_project_VOTRIX/README.md

-### - Fengyi is in charge of building 2 scences and a animal model.
+### - 🐻‍❄️ Fengyi is in charge of building 2 scences and a animal model 🐻‍❄️.

 - The bull ball